LivePersonInc/developer-center/pages/Documents/Reporting/OutboundReportingAPI/overview.md

 - Total summary of eligibility, sent, delivered combined for all channels / skills per IVR outbound number is not currently available in the Outbound Reporting API.
 - Total summary of eligibility, sent, delivered combined for all channels / skills per account is not currently available in the Outbound Reporting API.
 - The capability of generating reports of all the consumers who previously opt out from Proactive Messaging to receive any future messages is not available in the Outbound Reporting API.
-- Maximum time duration for a reporting api request cannot exceed 24 hours.
+- Maximum time duration for a transaction reporting api request cannot exceed 24 hours.
 - The data is persisted in the system for a period of 13 months as per the company retention policy period.
 - In-App message channel events are currently not available in the Outbound Reporting API.
 - The Reporting API data is upto 10 min delayed from the time the messaging events are generated.